samyuktha-ramesh/Matrix-Calculator/README.md

 ---------------------------------

-The possible operations are +, -, *, determinant, inverse, transpose, zero and identity Please enter the operation you would like:
+The possible operations are +, -, *, determinant, inverse, transpose, zero, identity and random Please enter the operation you would like: